ABTdomain/dksplit-go/README.md

   reranking with your own signals (brand lists, frequency data); an acceptable segmentation is in the top-3 candidates 98.5% of the time (top-5: 99.3%).

+## What's New in v1.0.2

+Bugfix: `SplitBatch` could differ from `Split` on rare inputs; results are now guaranteed identical.
+Use `SplitBatchFast` to keep the old whole-batch behavior (roughly 2-4x faster).

 ## Performance

 | CPU | Mode | QPS |